 - 3.6.
-Comparison of total plan requirements, under each apportionment / provision rate, with permitted reserves as at 31 December 2013 indicates that there are not enough remaining reserves in Milton Keynes to meet either a 15 or 20 year total plan requirement.
-The largest undersupply occurs with the 0.17 - 3.7.
-Mtpa emerging MLP provision rate, with a requirement for 2.55 or 3.5 Mtpa of sand and gravel over a 15 or 20 year plan period.
+Comparison of total plan requirements, under each apportionment / provision rate, with permitted reserves as at 31 December 2014, indicates that there are not enough remaining reserves in Milton Keynes to meet either a 20 year total plan requirement or 18 year remaining plan requirement. - 3.7.
+In looking to address the apparent shortfall in supply the emerging MLP (currently at Proposed Submission stage) identifies four sand and gravel allocations (Table 7).
+Subject to these sites being confirmed in the adopted plan and then planning permission being granted, the sites could potentially add a further 2.08Mt to the supply.
+It is also possible that unallocated, or 'windfall' sites in Milton Keynes may come forward during the plan period and add to the supply.